Florida Sen. Marco Rubio has changed his mind and will indeed run for re-election to the U.S. Senate.

 The prospect of a Trump presidency is also worrisome to me.
 It is no secret that I have significant disagreements with Donald Trump.
 His positions on many key issues are still unknown.
 And some of his statements, especially about women and minorities, I find not just offensive but unacceptable.
 If he is elected, we will need Senators willing to encourage him in the right direction, and if necessary, stand up to him.
 I've proven a willingness to do both.

 Rubio admitted that the "Senate can be a frustrating place" — something he reiterated during his presidential campaign, and he was frequently hit for often missing votes.

 "But the Senate is also a place from which you can perform great services for the people you have the honor of representing.
 And I am proud of the work we have done to help thousands of Floridians over the last six years," Rubio said.
 "The Senate can also be a place from which great policy advances can be made.
 I am proud that we have done that too."

-But at least one Republican has indicated he has no plans to withdraw and will indeed be critical of Rubio.
+But two other Republicans have indicated they have plans to withdraw.
 Carlos Beruff, a self-financing wealthy homebuilder who has drawn comparisons to Trump, said in a statement after Rubio's announcement that voters needed someone with his "real world experience" and said earlier this week he will put in $10 to $15 million of his own money to defeat Rubio.